cochaviz/bottle/README.md

 - `bottle sandbox list` – Lists embedded specifications and whether an image exists locally.
 - `bottle analysis run <sample>` – Runs a sample end-to-end.
 Automatically selects an image by architecture (or honor `--arch`), pushes files from `--sample-dir`, injects a C2 IP, and optionally starts instrumentation.
 Additional flags: `--sample-args`, `--instrumentation`, `--image-dir`, `--run-dir`, `--connect-uri`, `--sample-timeout`, `--sandbox-lifetime`.
 Each timeout flag is optional—setting it to `0` disables that safeguard.
 - `bottle daemon serve` – Starts the daemon over a Unix socket (default `/var/run/bottle/daemon.sock`); use `bottle daemon start|stop|list` to interact with it from another terminal/host.
+- `bottle daemon inspect <id>` – Shows the full set of options and runtime data for a worker so you can understand how it completed.
+- `bottle daemon cleanup` – Removes completed workers from the daemon registry after you have inspected the results.

 ### Running analyses via the daemon
 ```bash